iimachines/MotionJpegLatencyTest/README.md

 The crash above is indeed caused by leaking memory.
 It turns out that explicitly calling `close` on the image bitmap fixes the leak, Chrome is not garbage collecting the bitmap images...

+# UPDATE 3

+The latest commits don't work on EDGE anymore, for simplicity (EDGE was super fast in the first commit anyway, so all the other tricks were not needed).

+Each frame is now split into 4 segments, and each segment is encoded/decoded on different threads/workers, and transmitted as soon as possible, in any order.
+This allows 1920x1080 with ~16ms latency on a fast LAN and at least quad-core PCs, but janking still happens occasionally, so not really usable.
+Furthermore the browser always seems to wait for the VSYNC before presenting the canvas, so the total visual latency is about 32ms for full-HD resolution.

+WebRTC is of course a lot better for this, but not that easy to implement on the server side, and it remains to be seen if a lower latency can be achived with WebRTC.
+Websockets use TCP, so are not perfect at all for this one-way experiment.

+Note that when implementing this in C/C++, one would interleave the encoding, sending, receiving, and decoding, completely hiding any compression latency.
+Unfortunately this would require a web-assembly JPEG decoder, and for that to be fast, WASM should support SIMD.

+As a future experiment, looking in JPEG-XS would be interesting.